decfisher/smart-bin-project-server-side/README.md

-### Server-side code for Smart Wheelie Bin project
+### NodeJS Server-side code
+This repository contains the server-side code to my Smart Bin project, utilising Express to handle API requests.